bekk/funksjonell-frontend/day1/README.md

 ```

 ### Map
 Map is a higher-order function that takes an array and a function, and returns a new array with the given function applied to each element of the original array.
 An example is to square all element in a list.
-This could also be done using a for-loop, or by using the Array.filter provided by javascript.
+This could also be done using a for-loop, or by using the `map` function, which is also available on `Array.prototype`.

 #### How it looks with a traditional for-loop